lowe-lab-ucl/cnn-annotator/README.md

 <img width="50%" align="right" alt="Protocol" src="assets/napari_annotator.png" />

-Welcome to our [CNN Annotator repository](https://github.com/lowe-lab-ucl/cnn-annotator "CNN Annotator repository || Lowe Lab UCL") where you can find our recent *Methods in Molecular Biology (MiMB) protocol* on how to use a convolutional neural network (CNN) to classify time-lapse microscopy single-cell images patches according to live-cell chromatin morphology.
+Welcome to our [CNN Annotator repository](https://github.com/lowe-lab-ucl/cnn-annotator "CNN Annotator repository || Lowe Lab UCL") where you can find our recent *protocol* on how to use a simple convolutional neural network (CNN) to classify time-lapse microscopy single-cell images patches according to live-cell chromatin morphology.

 **Wondering what such pipeline could be used for?** Check out our recent publications where we made use of CNNs for classifying cells in live-cell imaging:
 - [Ulicna *et al.*, bioRxiv, 2020](https://www.biorxiv.org/content/10.1101/2020.09.10.276980v1.full "Automated deep lineage tree analysis using a Bayesian single cell tracking approach") - Automated deep lineage tree analysis using a Bayesian single cell tracking approach